rust-lang/blog.rust-lang.org/posts/inside-rust/2020-11-11-exploring-pgo-for-the-rust-compiler.md

----
-layout: post
-title: "Exploring PGO for the Rust compiler"
-author: Michael Woerister
++++
+layout = "post"
-description: "Investigate the effects that profile guided optimization has on rustc's performance"
+title = "Exploring PGO for the Rust compiler" author = "Michael Woerister" description = "Investigate the effects that profile guided optimization has on rustc's performance" team = "the compiler team <https://www.rust-lang.org/governance/teams/compiler>"
-team: the compiler team <https://www.rust-lang.org/governance/teams/compiler>
----
++++

 **TLDR** -- PGO makes the compiler [faster](#final-numbers-and-a-benchmarking-plot-twist) but is [not straightforward](#where-to-go-from-here) to realize in CI.